miranda-ng/miranda-ng/plugins/Actman30/readme.txt

 show in popup, in message window or paste into text.
 Option to translate result are: integer decimal value (signed or not), hex value or string value (Unicode or ANSI)
-'<proto>' in service name will be replaced by protocol name for contact handle in paremeter
+'<proto>' in service name will be replaced by protocol name for contact handle in parameter

 -- Execute program
-More hard for undestand are upper settings.
+More hard for understanding than the upper settings.
 Process settings: 'parallel' means executing next subaction or return from executing action immediately, 'continued' mean what next subaction will be only after finishing this program.
-Process time option is for waiting time after that runned process will be shutdowned.
+'Process time' option specifies a period of time, after which the process will be shut down.
 'Current path' mean what program will run with current directory as start directory.
 Window options are for starting window view: minimized, normal, maximized etc.
-Severl macros can be used in program name:
+Several macros can be used in program name:
 <param> - parameter
 <last> - last result

 -- Insert text
-You can work with Clipboard or file/mesage window here.
+You can work with Clipboard or file/message window here.
 In field below action type combobox you can write some text which will be inserted into text field of miranda and other program.
-Or, that text can be writed to file or some text can be readed.
+Or, that text can be written to file or some text can be readed.
 If you want help for text formatting, you can press F1.
 You can use Variables plugin.
 If you want it, just mark checkbox. help button can get help notes for available variables and functions.

 -- Advanced
-Most ununderstable block.
+This block is the most difficult for understanding.
 Upper group is conditions for operation executing.
 'Value' is value for comparing last subaction result with it.
 Next actions will be if condition is true:
 'Math'  - mathematic operations with last result and presented in 'value' field value.